MolBioMedUAB/common_errors_in_calculations/chemshell/no_element_in_c_file.md

 ## Future errors
 It is possible that the new `.c` file doesn't contain a proper description of some bond, angles or torsions, so that ChemShell gives an error if the file is used for a further calculation.
-To solve this, and assuming that the MM parameters are in AMBER format anf that AmberTools is installed, the following steps will solve the problem:
+To solve this, and assuming that the MM parameters are in AMBER format and that AmberTools is installed, the following steps will solve the problem:

 ```
 c_to_pdb.sh coord_fixed.c initial_pdb.pdb                            ### coord_fixed.pdb is obtained as an output